lightkurve/lightkurve/docs/source/api/index.rst

 Telescope data is always affected by systematic noise contributed by the detector.
 The :class:`lightkurve.correctors` sub-package provides classes which offer different strategies to remove such noise.
 At the core of the package lies the generic `.RegressionCorrector` class.
 It uses linear regression to correlate a light curve against a `.DesignMatrix` of column vectors which are known to correlate with additive noise components:

 .. automodsumm:: lightkurve.correctors
-    :skip: SFFCorrector, PLDCorrector, KeplerCBVCorrector, DesignMatrix, DesignMatrixCollection
+    :skip: SFFCorrector, PLDCorrector, KeplerCBVCorrector

-The following classes extend `.RegressionCorrector` by providing the user with pre-configured `.DesignMatrix` objects which are known to be effective at removing different types of noise:
+The classes below extend `.RegressionCorrector` by providing the user with pre-configured `.DesignMatrix` objects which are known to be effective at removing different types of noise: